T4rk1n/tarkjs/README.md

 # tarkjs

-Utility module for functions I use across projects.
+Collection of functions and objects I use across projects.